 Embrace the Itsy Bitsy Spider Toddler Obsession

-I actually now have a special playlist on YouTube for my son, and most of the songs are variations of Itsy Bitsy Spider (and Incy Wincy Spider because apparently, we can’t decide what the song is actually called).
+I actually now have a special playlist on YouTube for my son, and most of the songs are variations of Itsy Bitsy Spider (and itsy bitsy spider variations such as Incy Wincy Spider because apparently, we can’t decide what the song is actually called).
 He now sometimes asks for a spider of a particular color, and I have to find the right video.
 It’s always exciting to have a toddler who rules over you.

-So with the obsession, comes fun ideas for crafts and activities to do something other than watch YouTube for hours.
+So with the obsession, comes fun ideas for itsy bitsy spider props, crafts, and activities to do something other than watch YouTube for hours.

-This one is from Little Baby Bum, which is one of the channels my toddler LOVES!
+This singalong book is from Little Baby Bum, which is one of the channels my toddler LOVES!